 Visit ACTSA's new website

-Swaziland gets a great deal of international credibility from its membership of the Commonwealth, including the Commonwealth Games, but doesn’t want to play by the rules.
+Swaziland gets a great deal of international credibility from its membership of the Commonwealth, but doesn’t want to play by the rules.

 Email the Commonwealth Secretary General and urge him to refer Swaziland to the Commonwealth Ministerial Action Group for persistently violating basic human rights, the rule of law, democratic principles and the values of the Commonwealth.